-Two days without trading have left Allot Communications Ltd. (ALLT) and Ceragon Networks Ltd. (CRNT)’s New York shares at the biggest premium to their Tel Aviv stock in at least a month after disappointing third-quarter earnings pushed the Israel-traded equities lower.
+Two days without trading have left Allot Communications Ltd. (ALLT:US) and Ceragon Networks Ltd. (CRNT:US)’s New York shares at the biggest premium to their Tel Aviv stock in at least a month after disappointing third-quarter earnings pushed the Israel-traded equities lower.

 Allot, the developer of technology that helps wireless carriers manage traffic, sank to a five-month low yesterday in Tel Aviv, increasing the New York share premium by the most since Sept.
 28. Ceragon, which sells its gear to telecommunication operators and Internet service providers, extended its three-day decline in Israel to 20 percent, widening the gap by the most since July 2011.
 U.S. bourses are scheduled to open today after trading was halted for two days because of Hurricane Sandy.